Header Nav

 How to author:

-The header element is global, and will be shared across all pages on your site.
-It's setup is therefore a bit different.
+The header element is global and will be shared across all pages on your site.
+Its setup is therefore different from standard blocks.

 Configuration